RaphGL/ElectronicsFromBasics/DC/chap2/1_voltage_current_resistance_relation.typ

 Eventually, you'll have to be familiar with algebra to seriously study electricity and electronics, but this tip can make your first calculations a little easier to remember.
 If you are comfortable with algebra, all you need to do is commit E=IR to memory and derive the other two formulae from that when you need them!

-=== Review
+#core.review[
   - Voltage measured in volts, symbolized by the letters "E" or "V".

   - Current measured in amps, symbolized by the letter "I".

   - Resistance measured in ohms, symbolized by the letter "R".

   - Ohm's Law: $E = I R$ ; $I = E/R$ ; $R = E/I$
+]